daehwankim112/daehwankim112.github.io/_posts/2020-05-05-julia-set-android-app.md

 ## Challenges

-* This app is developed using unity engine.
-I wish I could have made it without using already existing engine.
+* This app is developed using Unity Engine.
+I wish I could have made it without using an already existing engine.
 However, I did not know where to begin.
 The development process was highly dependent on <a href="https://youtu.be/kY7liQVPQSc">The Art of Code</a>.

 ## What have you learned?

 ![Desktop View](/assets/images/julia/image2.png){: width="100%" }
 _Installed audience by country_

 It is possible to build an app using unity.
-However, I lack fundemental knowledge in unity itself.
-Furthermore, optimization is an issue on android platform.
-I targetted user persona to be my friends but apparantly there are more people who are using my app than my expectation.
+However, I lack fundamental knowledge in unity itself.
+Furthermore, optimization is an issue on the android platform.
+I targetted user persona to be my friends, but apparently there are more people who are using my app than my expectations.

 ### Source Code